-This code of conduct applies to our interactions in various areas of our shared professional lives including the Vital hubs, off-site company events, our Slack and email exchanges, pull request feedback, and industry conferences or other events where we represent Vital.
+The Code of Conduct applies to interactions in various areas of our shared professional lives including (but not limited to) the Vital hubs, off-site company events, our Slack and email exchanges, pull request feedback, and industry conferences or other events where we represent Vital.

-Harassing or unwelcoming behaviour between colleagues still has a profound impact when it happens beyond our walls.
-We want the entire team to feel safe while working so if someone’s behaviour outside of work compromises that, this code of conduct is designed to respond to such incidents.
+Harassing or unwelcoming behavior between colleagues has a profound impact, even when it occurs outside our walls.
+Everyone has a right to feel safe while working so if someone’s behavior outside of work compromises that, this Code of Conduct is designed to respond to such incidents.

 Assume competence and be kind when giving and receiving feedback.
 Our thorough interviewing process means you can assume competence and have confidence in your colleagues.
 We should all be striving to be better and feedback is a natural and important part of growing and achieving that.
 Good feedback is kind, respectful, clear, and constructive.
 You are expected to give and receive feedback with humility and without ego.

-We are committed to providing a safe, productive, and welcoming environment for all members of the team - existing and future - across all of our hubs and distributed locations.
+We are committed to building a safe, productive, and welcoming environment for all members of the team - existing and future - across all of our hubs and distributed locations.

-Aggression, whether micro or direct, is not conducive to the culture and environment that we are cultivating here at Vital; it can have a significantly negative impact on individuals and there is simply no room for it.
-We expect our team members to be able to recognise and/or take feedback when they are displaying such behaviour and to take responsibility for correcting their actions.
+Aggression.
+Whether micro or direct, aggression or violent and threatening behavior can have a significantly negative impact on our team and there is simply no room for it.
+We expect all of our team members to be able to recognize and/or take feedback when they are displaying such behavior and to take responsibility for correcting their actions.

-Deliberate misuse of PHI, Confidential Information, and company property, whether physical or intellectual, will be considered serious misconduct and your employment may be suspended.
-We expect each member of the team to adhere to their employee agreement/contract they signed when joining.
+Deliberate misuse of PHI, Confidential Information, and company property, whether physical or intellectual.
+We expect each member of the team to adhere to the employment agreement/contract they signed when joining.

 Why should I report?